Podocarpus macrophyllus: Description

-It is a small to medium-sized evergreen tree, reaching 20 m tall.
+It is a small to medium-sized coniferous tree, reaching 20 m tall.
 The leaves are strap-shaped, 6–12 cm long, and about 1 cm broad, with a central midrib.
 The cones are borne on a short stem, and have two to four scales, usually only one (sometimes two) fertile, each fertile scale bearing a single apical seed 10–15 mm.
 When mature, the scales swell up and become reddish purple, fleshy, and berry-like, 10–20 mm long; they are then eaten by birds, which disperse the seeds in their droppings.

-P. macrophyllus occurs in forests, open thickets, and roadsides from near sea level to 1000 m above it.
+P. macrophyllus occurs in forests, open thickets, and roadsides from near sea level to above it.